baskaranz/mars-rover-challenge/README.md

 ### SBT

-Run `sbt test` for running the unit tests
+Use `sbt test` for running the unit tests (after cloning the repo and also assuming sbt is avilable in the machine)